Mark Lindsay: Television

 By 1968 Lindsay had completely taken over the writing and producing tasks for the group.
 Paul Revere & the Raiders had a revolving cast of band members, with only Revere and Lindsay remaining in the group since its inception.
 Where the Action Is had passed into television history.
 Dick Clark had created another show, Happening '68, which was to be hosted by Revere and Lindsay, and was to feature the group.
 The group itself was featured prominently in this show, whereas in Where the Action Is, the entire group was part of an ensemble of other musical performers.
 Happening '68 premiered in January 1968.
 The show was so popular that the group also hosted a daily version over the summer of 1968, called It's Happening.
 Happening '68 survived into 1969, at which point the name of the show became Happening.
 The show was canceled in October 1969.
 By this time, like many other groups, Mark Lindsay and his bandmates were trying to maintain their success, but also were exploring other opportunities.
 Lindsay began to record solo records and to produce records for his bandmate, Freddy Weller, who went on to have his own solo success in the country music genre.
-Lindsay had some success with such songs as "Arizona" (1969, Billboard #10), which sold over one million copies and was awarded a gold disc; and "Silver Bird" (Billboard #25) in 1970.
+Lindsay earned a gold record for his version of "Arizona", which reached #10 on the Billboard chart and sold over one million copies in 1969. and "Silver Bird" (Billboard #25) in 1970.